 In accordance with QRT form s.25.02 and s.28.01 (refer to Appendix 1.2), the company's solvency and minimum capital requirements are presented in the table below.

-Agria's capital requirement increased during the year mainly as a result of higher market risk.
-The increase in market risk was within the decided limits for investment risk and was due to higher asset values.
-In addition, Agria's capital requirements increased during the year as a result of the insurance business growing in both Sweden and the foreign branches.
-The Board decided to expand its investment guidelines during the year.
-The increase in market risk also means that the deduction for diversification rose.
+Agria's capital requirement increased during the year mainly as a result of increased insurance risk and higher market risk due to positive investment income and growing business.